Skip to content

 Is There a Netflix App for Mac in 2026?
 The Honest Answer

 No. Netflix has no native macOS application in 2026.
 On a Mac, Netflix runs only in a web browser — Safari, Chrome, or Edge — and the browser experience cannot save titles for offline viewing.
 This is true for both Intel Macs and Apple Silicon (M1/M2/M3/M4) MacBooks.
+If you also want a cross-device overview beyond the Mac, our pillar guide on how to download Netflix movies on a laptop covers every platform side by side.

 What "Netflix for Mac" actually means in the App Store